-The following table sets forth certain information regarding the anticipated beneficial ownership of the combined company, using stock ownership in MIM and Chronimed as of January 7, 2005, on an as converted basis using the 1.12 exchange ratio for stock ownership relating to Chronimed, by (i) MIM's Chief Executive Officer, Chronimed's Chief Executive Officer and the four most highly compensated officers of the combined company (based on compensation reported in MIM's most recent proxy statement and Chronimed's 2004 annual report); (ii) each of the combined company's other expected directors; (iii) each person who would beneficially own more than five percent of the common stock of the combined company; and (iv) all expected directors and executive officers of the combined company as a group.
-The information set forth in the following table is based upon information provided by such persons to MIM or Chronimed and in filings made with the SEC by such persons.
+The following table sets forth certain information regarding the beneficial ownership of the combined company, using stock ownership as of October 25, 2004, on an as converted basis, by (i) MIM's chief executive officer, Chronimed's chief executive officer and the four most highly compensated officers of the combined company (based on compensation reported in MIM's most recent proxy statement and Chronimed's 2004 annual report); (ii) each of the combined company's expected directors; (iii) each person who would beneficially own more than five percent of the common stock of the combined company; and (iv) all expected directors and executive officers of the combined company as a group.
+Except as indicated, each person listed below has sole voting and investment power with respect to the shares set forth opposite such person's name.
+The information set forth below is based upon information provided by such persons to MIM or Chronimed and filings made with the SEC by such persons: